 Leave the cake layers in the pans for 10 minutes to cool and firm up slightly.
 Then turn the cakes out onto a wire cooling rack.
 Let them cool completely before assembling your cake, which will take about three hours.

 While the cake layers are cooling, make your peanut butter cups.
 The only ingredients for these are chocolate chips, peanut butter, and powdered sugar.
 You'll need a mini cupcake pan and mini cupcake wrappers, too.

 To sweeten the peanut butter stir in one tablespoon of powdered sugar.
 You can skip this if you want your peanut butter cups to be less sweet but if you're using semi-sweet or bittersweet chocolate, the slightly sweet peanut butter filling works really well.

-To melt the chocolate chips use short intervals of 30 seconds at a time in the microwave and choose 70% power to prevent overheating the chocolate.
+To melt the chocolate chips use short intervals of 30 seconds at a time in the microwave.
+Choose 70% power to prevent overheating the chocolate.
 Stir the chocolate and if it's still lumpy, put it back in the microwave at 70% power for another 30 seconds.
-Stir the chocolate until it's smooth and leave it for about 10 minutes to cool to room temperature.
-If you add hot melted chocolate to buttercream it will melt the butter and make the consistency too runny.
+Stir the chocolate until it's smooth.

 Line a mini cupcake pan with mini cupcake wrappers, which will make the peanut butter cups easiest to remove from the pan after they set.
 You'll probably want between 8 and 12 wrappers, depending on how many swirls you plan on piping around the cake.
 I like to make a few extra to snack on while I'm decorating!
 Use two spoons to fill the cupcake wrappers about a quarter full with melted chocolate.
 You want a thin layer of chocolate that covers the base of the wrappers.
 If the chocolate is very thick it will be difficult to bite into.